 Gather reference info (i.e. financial aid awarded, work history, etc.)

-SAF reviews all loan applications together.
+SAF reviews loan applications.

 Decisions awarded to top applications based upon funds available.

 Approved Applicants must sign a promissory note with their Guarantor.

 Then loan funds are disbursed in 2 parts.

 No. Loan repayment begins 6 months after the Borrower's graduation.